devmianharoon/word-counter/README.md

    `bash`
    `npm install inquirer`
-   `npm install @types/inquirer --save-dev`
+   `npm install @types/inquirer --save-dev` or simply
+   `npm i`

-3. Compile the TypeScript code:
+4. Compile the TypeScript code:
     `tsc removeSpace.ts`
-4. Run the script:
+5. Run the script:
     `node removeSpace.js`
-5. Follow the on-screen instructions to input text, and the script will remove spaces from the user's input.
+6. Follow the on-screen instructions to input text, and the script will remove spaces from the user's input.

 ## Usage